verynewcoder28/clinician-dashboard/README.md

-# KCHD Clinician Performance Dashboard
+# Clinician Performance Dashboard

-SMART on FHIR provider-facing dashboard for King's College Hospital Dubai.
+SMART on FHIR provider-facing dashboard.
 Launched from an EHR context (Cerner Millennium).
 Not a standalone app.

 ---